manicko/mko_get_mediascope_data/README.md

 - ### Configure the report settings
   - The report settings are located in the `settings/reports` folder
-  - Copy the existing report settings and modify it according to your needs
+  - Copy one of the `yaml` files with the predefined report settings, rename and modify it according to your needs
   - The key parameters with comments are highlighted below:
      ```  yaml
     'report_subtype': 'DYNAMICS_BY_SPOTS', # defines the loader type